plumi/plumi.content/plumi/content/README.txt

     >>> 'New PlumiVideo Sample' in browser.contents
     False

-Adding a new PlumiVideo content item as contributor
+Adding a new Video content item as contributor
 ------------------------------------------------

 Not only site managers are allowed to add PlumiVideo content items, but